 While it’s not possible to create new green spaces in every town or city, one obvious way of getting these benefits is by planting trees along our streets.

-Trees provide an environment for birds, insects and other animals – these sights, sounds and smells engage our senses and connect us to nature on a daily basis.
-Not only does this help reduce stress, but it also makes us more likely to want to get outside.
+Trees provide an environment for birds, insects and other animals – these sights, sounds and smells engage our senses and connect us to nature on a daily basis, making us more likely to want to get outside.
 A knock-on effect of this is more opportunities for social connection and the creation of a sense of place.
 All essential for our mental wellbeing.

 Studies have even shown that a tree-lined street can have a calming effect on people with ADHD.
 And they’re linked to lower blood pressure overall.